sansfontieres/hmmm/README.md

 Of course you can use ninja instead of samurai, but why would you?

 The zig code also generates a `scripts` directory holding scripts that setups installation or configurations when needed.
+The scripts uses package managers commands that I’m likely to use (xbps on Void Linux, or MacPorts on macOS).

 If zig is not installed, the script `get_zig.sh` takes care of it.
 The zig code includes samurai to the list of packages to install.